KaritaLaine/group12-price-checker/backend/docs/architecture.md

 - JWT for secure authentication and authorization.

 A key reason for choosing these technologies was the team’s familiarity with them.
+They also meet the functional requirements of the project, such as secure user authentication, automated testing, and portable deployment.

 We also wanted tools that are widely used and well-documented to make sure they are stable and safe to use in our project.
 Teachers recommendations were also taken into consideration.

 # Design patterns